SathyaBhat/sathyabh.at/content/weekly-notes-29-2023/index.md

 ### What's been happening

-It's a been a busy week.
+It's been a busy week.

 * I wrote a blog post about how I tried to use hostname spoofing on a HTTPS request with curl and the `Host` header and it didn't work as I thought it would.
 Give it a read on [my tech blog](https://sathyasays.com/2023/07/18/curl-tls-sni-hostname-spoof/) if you're interested.